 A new interview featurette gives us Sara Karloff’s views on this film and her father’s other work.
 The other extras may have been sourced from an old laserdisc.
 Curtis Harrington proudly explains how he saved the picture, in an older video featurette.
 James Whale biographer James Curtis goes deep into the director’s career while dispensing facts about the production.
 Cohen’s atmospheric new teaser trailer, which we saw first on the web, excited us with its restored imagery.

 The best extra is a full commentary with actress Gloria Stuart from the ’90s.
 She’s a delight, fully articulate and charming.
 Her relaxed comments are packed with specific memories and thoughts about the filming.
-She’s instantly likeable, and even calls herself a spoiled brat at one point, for not realizing how lucky she was.
+She’s instantly likable.
+At one point she even calls herself a spoiled brat, for not realizing how lucky she was.
 Ms. Stuart has interesting things to say about Whale and her fellow cast members.
 She does say that Whale and the other British nationals took tea twice a day and clustered together as a clique with their backs to the American cast members.
 Whale sounds like a special talent, but also perhaps a man who would take offense if the wrong person approached him at the wrong moment.
 I wonder if Canadian Raymond Massey was allowed into the club.
 Both Gloria Stuart and director James Cameron have stated that this exact commentary track brought her to Cameron’s attention, leading to her being cast, at age 86, in the 1997 Titanic.

 Written with help from Gary Teetzel, welcome corrections from Tom Weaver.